jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

 1. Before you begin, back up your server configuration file
     * If it is running, stop the JBoss EAP server.
-    * Backup the file: `JBOSS_HOME/standalone/configuration/standalone.xml`
+    * Backup the file: `EAP_HOME/standalone/configuration/standalone.xml`
     * After you have completed testing this quickstart, you can replace this file to restore the server to its original configuration.

 2. Start the JBoss EAP server by typing the following:

-        For Linux:  JBOSS_HOME/bin/standalone.sh
+        For Linux:  EAP_HOME/bin/standalone.sh
-        For Windows:  JBOSS_HOME\bin\standalone.bat
+        For Windows:  EAP_HOME\bin\standalone.bat
 3. Review the `configure-security-domain.cli` file in the root of this quickstart directory.
 This script adds the `quickstart-domain` domain to the `security` subsystem in the server configuration and configures authentication access.
 Comments in the script describe the purpose of each block of commands.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        JBOSS_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
+        EAP_HOME/bin/jboss-cli.sh --connect --file=configure-security-domain.cli
 You should see the following result when you run the script:

         #1 /subsystem=security/security-domain=quickstart-domain:add(cache-type=default)